DaisyIpatzi/daisyipatzi.github.io/_projects/2022-01-01-ML-Porfolio.md

 ---
-title: "Object Recognition with Convolutional Neural Networks"
+title: "Machine Learning Module Reflection: February 2024"
-subtitle: "A CIFAR-10 Dataset Case Study"
+subtitle: "Reflecting on Learning Outcomes and Achievements during the Module"
-date: 2024-02-17 00:00:00
+date: 2022-01-01 00:00:00
-description: "Object Recognition with Convolutional Neural Networks: A CIFAR-10 Dataset Case Study."
+description: " Documenting Achievements and Insights from the ML Module, at the University of Essex."
 featured_image: "images/demo/ML-EP.jpg"
 ---

 ## Objective

 This submission serves as a comprehensive record of my work and the learning outcomes achieved throughout the Machine Learning module completed in February 2024 at the University of Essex.
-To facilitate navigation and provide an overview, the following table presents a list of all the required activities:
+To facilitate navigation and provide an overview, the following table presents a list of all the contents covered.
+Each module contains links to the artifacts and activities completed:

 # Table of Contents